 You Already Know What to Decide.
 So Why Are You Still Deciding?

 You've replayed this one enough times to know exactly how the loop goes.
-You think it through, land somewhere, feel good about it, and then the doubts arrive.
+You think it through.
+Land somewhere.
+Feel settled for a minute.
+Then the doubts arrive.
 What if it's wrong?
 What if you're missing something?
 What if you move and it doesn't work?
-You go back to the beginning.
+Back to the beginning.
+Again.

 But when you turn to your own business.
 Something shifts.

 So instead, you research.
 One more platform comparison.
 One more conversation with a peer who's done something similar.
 One more pros-and-cons list that looks nearly identical to the last one.
 You tell yourself you need more clarity first.
+It doesn't come.
+It's not going to come.
+That's not how this works.
 The clarity doesn't come.
 The block isn't informational.
 You don't need more data.
 You need the thing running the loop to stop.

 One client described it this way: "I'm in the limbo, kind of.
 Back and forth, basically.
 In my mind, I'm like, okay, why am I not moving forward?
 Because I didn't make a decision."
 She wasn't confused about what she wanted.
 She wasn't missing information.
 The back-and-forth was a protection pattern her brain was running to keep her from making a move that felt dangerous, even though it wasn't.
 She could see it clearly.
 She just couldn't stop it on her own.

 Another had dedicated 20 hours a week to her business and still felt like she was getting nowhere: "I feel like I'm just spinning.
 I sit down to work on my business and I don't know what I'm supposed to do.
 I get wrapped up in questions."
 She assumed it was a time problem, a planning problem, a discipline problem.
 It wasn't any of those.
+It was never any of those.
 It was a decision stall running in the background of every work session, turning focused time into an expensive loop.

-This is what analysis paralysis actually looks like in capable, established entrepreneurs.
-Not paralysis everywhere.
-Not confusion in general.
+Analysis paralysis is not paralysis everywhere, nor is it confusion in general.
 It shows up at specific moves that carry real stakes: pricing, investing, launching, or promoting.
 The moves where your name goes on it, and the outcome is yours.
 Everywhere else, you execute without confusion.
-Here, the loop starts.
+Here, the loop starts, right on schedule.
+That loop is what separates analysis paralysis from ordinary overthinking.
+Overthinking moves around.
+This stays fixed on the exact move that would change something real.

 The standard framing gets this wrong.
-Analysis paralysis gets treated as a thinking problem: a cognitive style to manage, a tendency to reframe, something to push through with enough structure or accountability.
+Analysis paralysis gets treated as a thinking problem.
+A cognitive style to manage, something to push through with enough structure and accountability.
 Decision matrices.
 Timers.
 Permission from a coach to just pick one.
+You've probably tried at least one of those.
 Sometimes that creates temporary movement, but it doesn't resolve the pattern.
 The pattern isn't driven by thought.
 It's driven by interference.
-A threshold response that activates when high-stakes execution is required.
+A pattern that kicks in precisely when the stakes belong to you.

 You don't have an indecision problem.
 You have a block that presents as indecision.
 That distinction matters because it changes what you do about it.